JodyMurray/PetFriends/README.md

 ![screenshot](documentation/test_screenshots/loginDefensive2.png)

-* Attempts to save or vote for your own posts will show the following messages:
+* Attempts to save or vote for your posts will show the following messages:

 ![screenshot](documentation/test_screenshots/savedDefensive.png)
 ![screenshot](documentation/test_screenshots/votePostDefensive.png)

-* In the edit feature of a user's own posts, found by clicking the three dots on the right side of the post's image on the post page, will show the following message to ensure you know what you're doing before you click:
+* If you choose to edit or delete your post, clicking the three dots on the right side of the post's image on the post page, will show the following pop-up messages once you hover over each icon, to ensure you know what you're doing before you click:

 ![screenshot](documentation/test_screenshots/EditPostDefensive.png)